MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/dns/create-dns-records-at-dreamhost.md

-## <a name="add-an-mx-record-so-email-for-your-domain-will-come-to-microsoft"></a>Adicionar um registro MX para que o email do seu domínio seja fornecido para a Microsoft
+## <a name="add-an-mx-record-so-email-for-your-domain-will-come-to-microsoft"></a>Adicione um registro MX para que o email do domínio vá para a Microsoft.
 <a name="BKMK_add_MX"> </a>

 Siga as etapas abaixo.